Is OCD a Disability? Best OCD Benefits in 2023

-OCD (obsessive-compulsive disorder) is a mental disorder characterized by irrational, fearful analogical thoughts, leading to different types of compulsions and obsessions to relieve anxiety and stress.
+OCD (obsessive-compulsive disorder) is a mental disorder characterized by irrational, fearful analogical thoughts, leading to different compulsions and obsessions to relieve anxiety and stress.
 Various mental health organizations recognize OCD as a disability.

 Who is affected by OCD?